-Faculty IT & Performing Arts Elective Head of Department Mrs Alison Rexa Senior Subjects ICT / Cert III Information Technology Core Skills Digital Technologies, Knowledge and Understanding, Processes and Production Skills
+Faculty Design & Technology Elective

+Head of Department Mr Stefan Butler

+Senior Subjects Cert II in Electrotechnology

+Core Skills Digital Technologies, Knowledge and Understanding, Processes and Production Skills

 Digital Technologies should prove relevant to students as it prepares them to cope with, and harness to their advantage, the rapid changes and significant opportunities associated with IT, now and into their future.
 This subject may lead to employment in such areas as IT support, graphic and multimedia manipulation, or tertiary study in the fields of multimedia design, games, website design and animation.